zhangchiqing/beginner-friendly-haskell-for-web-development/README.md

 ### Book structure

-This book's goal is to show how to build a RESTful API for getting, creating, updating and deleting users from postgres database.
+This book's goal is to show how to build a RESTful API for getting, creating, updating and deleting users from PostgreSQL database.

 #### Chapter 1.
 Getting Started
 The first chapter teaches how to setup the development environment and setup a Haskell project.